adap/flower/examples/simulation/README.md

 # Single Machine Simulation Of Federated Learning

 This example is part of a series of blog posts.
-It is recommended to read the [blog post](https://flower.dev/blog/2021-01-08-simulate-federated-learning) before reading further.
+It's recommended to read the [blog post](https://flower.dev/blog/2021-01-11-single-machine-simulation-of-federated-learning-systems) before reading further.

 ## Quick Start